Internet in Ukraine: Internet services

 In 2011, the number of subscribers to Internet service providers in Ukraine had increased compared to 2010 by 13.3% to 4,148,658.
 After the 3rd quarter of 2012, the number of broadband subscribers alone exceeded that figure, grown to 6,700,000.
-2011 revenues from Internet service providing in Ukraine reached UAH 4.75 bn (US$595 mn).
+2011 revenues from Internet service providing in Ukraine reached ₴4.75 billion (US$595 million).
 It is unclear whether these numbers include mobile Internet services which are provided by all of Ukraine's mobile phone operators.

 Access technologies

 All existing standards of Internet access are available in Ukraine, with broadband services mostly limited to cities.

 Mobile GPRS access is available in vast majority of Ukraine's territory, including all urban areas and airports, most roads and railway lines, many coastal waters.
 3G mobile access market is steadily developing.
 Public Wi-Fi hotspots are widespread throughout cities.
 There are plans and projects for providing mass wireless broadband access in urban open spaces, on Ukrzaliznytsia long-distance trains and in urban public transport vehicles.
 According to Ericsson ConsumerLab, 36% of Ukraine's urban population access the Internet via mobile phone or smartphone.

 According to the iKS-Consulting, there were 6 700 000 broadband subscribers in Ukraine as of 3Q 2012; 5.97 million of them were households, which amounts to 34% broadband Internet penetration of all country's households.
-The consultancy estimated broadband providing revenues in the 3rd quarter of 2012 at UAH 1.36 bn (US$167 mn), which is the growth 13.7% compared to 3Q 2011 results.
+The consultancy estimated broadband providing revenues in the 3rd quarter of 2012 at ₴1.36 billion (US$167 million), which is the growth 13.7% compared to 3Q 2011 results.

 Thousands of national, regional and local ISP operate in Ukraine, with as much 14 ISPs competing for every household client in the capital city Kyiv.